ImVexed/NotALicensingPlatform/README.md

 # Not a Licensing Platform (spoiler alert: it actually is)
 Just a liteweight licensing system using [NotLiteCode](https://github.com/Icemantheditor/NotLiteCode)

+## Features
+ * All perks of NLC, automatic Encryption, Handshakes, Compression
+ * CMS with subscription based keys
+ * Basic GUI + Ability to Kick and Ban connected clients (Right click)
+ * Async (ﾉ◕ヮ◕)ﾉ✧･ﾟ*

 ## The Flow
  * Connect to server
  * Handshake, start encrypting
  * Request the actual program (NaLP - Login)
  * Assembly.Load the actual program and display it to the end user
- * Actual program calls login function on server
+ * Actual program calls login (or register) function on server
- * Actualy program then attempts to call a secure function that will change depending on if the client sucessfully logged in
+ * Actual program then attempts to call a secure function that will change depending on if the client sucessfully logged in

 ## Planned Features:
  - All features currently satisfied...